adrianhall/adrianhall.github.io/_posts/2022/2022-11-21-bicep-loops-defaults.md

 }]
 ```

 However, again - what happens if `pf.description` is not set?
 An undefined property is not just ignored - it is a validation error.
-In this case, we could set a default value, but what value do we set if we want the description to match the fragmentId?
+We could do what we did initially - use `contains()` inside a ternary operator.
+However, we can also set a default value to a known value, but what value do we set if we want the description to match the fragmentId?
 We can use `null` or a blank string (either should work) in this case:

 ``` terraform
 // Construct the policy fragments with the default value for description.